7 Tips on How to Master Long Distance Running

 Check out this simple carb intake calculator.

 Your long run pace should be a slow pace you can hold for the duration of the run.
-You should run your long run at a slow and conversational pace.
+You should run at a pace that would allow you to hold a conversation.

 Long runs are more about the effort and simply covering the distance.
 If you have a specific race and goal in mind for a half marathon or marathon, then this is when you can begin to think about hitting certain paces.

 Aim for 1 minute to 90 seconds slower than your planned race pace.
 It’s easy to overdo it in training and run too hard when you’re feeling good.
-Then you give everything you’ve got in training and having nothing left for the race.
 It’s better to arrive at the start slightly undertrained than even as little as 1% overtrained.

 A long run can seem scary, but it can help if you break up the distance mentally.